 - How to Calculate Market Demand for Your Ecommerce Business

-Develop your sex toy brand
+Developing your sex toy brand

 Clone-A-Willy is a consumer brand offering moulding kits that allow customers to make safe sex toy replicas of genitalia.
-The brand is a spin-off of parent company Empire Labs.
+The brand is a spin-off brand of parent company Empire Labs.
 The company made its name in the medical and film industries, supplying prosthetics for various purposes.
 When they migrated their technology from B2B to DTC, they built a more consumer-friendly brand.